skkr/Notejoy-UI-tweaks/README.md

 # Notejoy-UI-tweaks

-Use this CSS code to get a cleaner UI and better the text hierarchies in [NoteJoy](https://notejoy.com/).
+This CSS code modifies the design of [NoteJoy](https://notejoy.com/) in order to get a cleaner UI and improve the text hierarchies.

+To add the custom styles you can use [Amino](https://aminoeditor.com/) or [Stylebot](https://stylebot.dev/).